-Developers, data scientists among hot jobs of 2023
+Developers, data scientists among hot jobs in 2023

 Ms Chew added: “Given the local government’s recent $3.3 billion investment in infocomms technology as well as the cumulative $16 billion investment over the last five years, we are anticipating the employment landscape to continue its strong tech focus with AI being an unmissable topic across all industries.”

-Associate Professor Wu Pei Chuan from the department of management and organisation at the National University of Singapore’s business school, said the jobs in demand in 2023, according to MOM’s data, are unsurprising, with the four main growth sectors being ICT, health and social services, professional services as well as financial services.
+Associate Professor Wu Pei Chuan from the department of management and organisation at the National University of Singapore’s business school said the jobs in demand in 2023, according to MOM’s data, are unsurprising, with the four main growth sectors being ICT, health and social services, professional services as well as financial services.

 And these areas are unlikely to change soon, she said.